 Having identified material topics, investors should be primed to assess the identified companies 'current performance in relation to the specific decent work topic.
-A number of investors interviewed had developed their own proprietary scorecards to measure the performance of investee companies.
-These ratings included measuring a company's business operations and governance as it related to financially material sustainability risks, and also the challenges facing the company and wider industry.
-Others developed tools to measure the company's contribution to achieving decent work through their operations and product offerings.
+A number of investors that were interviewed developed their own proprietary scorecards to measure the performance of investee companies.
+These ratings included measuring a companies business operations and governance as it related to financially material sustainability risks, and also the challenges facing the company and wider industry.
+Others developed tools to measure the companies contribution to achieving decent work through their operations and product offerings.